Marvel Cooke: Activism

-While working at the Amsterdam News in the 1930s, Cooke not only helped create a local chapter of the Newspaper Guild, the labor union of newspaper journalists, but also held union meetings in her home and subsequently participated in an eleven-week strike, during which she joined the Communist Party.
-Cooke joined the Communist Party in 1936 after convincing from journalist Benjamin J. Davis.
+While working at the Amsterdam News in the 1930s, Cooke not only helped create a local chapter of the Newspaper Guild, the labor union of newspaper journalists, but also held union meetings in her home and subsequently participated in an eleven-week strike in 1936, during which she joined the Communist Party after convincing from journalist Benjamin J. Davis.
 She joined even though she may have been fired if her employers knew of her political affiliation.
+She was in the same party cell as Davis, Richard Wright, and Ollie Harrington.

 She also formed a writing group to support creative authors; one of the participants was the first black writer to publish a Book-of-the-Month-Club selection, Richard Wright.

 In the 1953, she became the New York director of the National Council of Arts, Sciences and Professions.
 The National Council brought together artists, scientists, and professionals for political unity; Arthur Miller and John Randolph were members.

 In 1953, when she was called twice to testify regarding her involvement with the Communist Party before Senator Joseph McCarthy, in New York and Washington DC, she pleaded the Fifth Amendment.

 Cooke began working with the Angela Davis Defense Committee in 1969 and she volunteered as national legal defense secretary of the Angela Davis Defense Fund in 1971.
 She coordinated committee activities in New York, raised money for Angela Davis's defense, and organized a rally at Madison Square Gardens.
 The rally had 16,000 participants and raised $40,000.
 In her later years, Cooke became national vice-chairman of the American-Soviet Friendship Committee.

 Cooke died of leukemia in New York in 2000, at the age of 97, having lived most of her life at 409 Edgecombe Avenue, the legendary apartment building in Sugar Hill, that was home to many other black luminaries.